Dr. Black's Eye Associates of Southern Indiana

 - The condition of the exterior of your eyes and eyelids

 - The condition of your cornea, iris, and the front inside of your eye

 - The condition of the structures at the back of your eyes, such as the retina and its blood vessels, the optic nerve, and the vitreous (the jelly-like substance that fills the inside of the eye)

 - The scope of the area you can see without moving your eyes

 It takes time to gather this information.
 You should allow up to two hours for your appointment.

 What if the doctor recommends glasses or contact lenses to correct my vision?

-For your convenience, we have a full-service optical shop located at each of our locations.Back to Top
+For your convenience, we have certified opticians and a full-service optical shop located at each of our locations.Back to Top